nbursa/ai-podcast-generator/README.md

 An end‑to‑end **podcast generation pipeline** that turns pre‑structured learning materials (PDF/JSON “content pillar”, notes, etc.) into a two‑host conversational **script** and an **MP3** via TTS.
 This is an **opinionated architecture / proof‑of‑concept**, not a turnkey product.

-> **Non‑commercial demo.** The code is published for portfolio/demo purposes.
-If you intend to use it in production, please reach out for a commercial license and implementation.

 ---

 ## What this is